CSWA Region 2 Third-Party Program

 *Note: All deadlines have been extended by one year for properties within the burn perimeter of the 2017 fires.
 View this letter and this map to see if a property qualifies.

-A Fact Sheet that summarizes the permit requirments is also available.
+A Fact Sheet that summarizes the permit requirements is also available.
 See the full permit and learn more about the permit process and sign up for email updates from the Water Board.

 CSWA Farm Plan Process:

 - Any grower may use the CSWA Farm Plan template to develop a farm plan for their property.
-(The template will be posted to this site in Fall 2018 following completion of a pilot program.
-Please check back in November.)
+(The template will be posted to this site in December 2018 following completion of a pilot program.
+Please check back.)

 - The Farm Plan template is designed to be completed by the grower, with guidance and resources included throughout.
 If technical assistance is needed with Farm Plan development, growers can hire one of CSWA’s Qualified Professionals (see below) to help with map development and/or identification of necessary actions to address vineyard erosion, pesticide and nutrient risks, where applicable.